Editorial advisory

 Water Verdict

-Kodiak Island Borough receives a poor water quality assessment with a grade of F and a score of 6.8 out of 100.
+Kodiak Island Borough, Alaska receives a poor water quality assessment with a grade of F and a score of 6.8 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was tracking near its historical mean (101.7%).

 Violation Context

-Kodiak Island Borough has recorded 74 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Kodiak Island Borough, Alaska show 74 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 543.1 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 2,154 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance